Zor1nn/react-todo-list/README.md

 # To do list React + Vite

-This list is part of my jorney learning react and next.js.
+This list is part of my journey learning react and next.js.